PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 	cp templates/config-vars ./config-vars

-You will need to specify few values with correct information into the **config-vars** file.
+You will need to specify a few values with correct information into the **config-vars** file.

 	vi config-vars